-Living in your own country can be fun, but for the wanderers of the world, it becomes a little lacklustre after a while.
-With international travel now more affordable and accessible than ever, there has been no better time to take flight and find new lands.
-I decided to do just that this year when I set off for Cape Town, South Africa.
+Living in your own country can be fun but for the wanderers of the world, it becomes a little lacklustre after a while.
+With international travel more affordable than ever, there has been no better time to take flight and find a new home.
+I decided to do just that this year when I moved to become an expat in Cape Town, South Africa.
 The Western Cape is with ease the most enviable location to be in South Africa, especially if you are in the creative industries.
 If you too are considering the move to Cape Town, here are some important factors to take into consideration.
-Enjoy the complete Expat Guide to living in Cape Town!
+We present to you: the complete Expat Guide to living in Cape Town!

 The unemployment rate in Cape Town is remarkably high.
 If you intend on moving to the area simply to find a job, you will be competing with locals and that is no way to get the job you want.
 However, if you are among the growing number of freelancers and nomadic digital wizards who can work from anywhere, you are in luck.
 Cape Town is a great experience for remote workers with access to a number of co-work spaces and cafes to use as a hub for your internet needs.